astropy/astropy/docs/io/fits/usage/cloud.rst

    This parameter is set to ``True`` by default.
 You do not need to pass it explicitly, unless you changed its default value in the :ref:`astropy:astropy_config`.
-2. The `ImageHDU.section` property enables a subset of a data array to be read into memory without downloading the entire image or cube.
+2. The `ImageHDU.section` and `CompImageHDU.section` properties enables a
+   subset of a data array to be read into memory without downloading the entire image or cube.
 See the :ref:`astropy:data-sections` part of the documentation for more details.

 Additional tips for achieving good performance when working with remote files are provided in the :ref:`astropy:optimizing_fsspec` section further down